cindyjpang/cindyjpang.github.io/_teaching/biostat100a-ss24-lab1b.md

 | Danielle Lavine | *TBD*  | *idk* | djlavine@g.ucla.edu |

 ### Switching Labs
-You can attend ANY lab, BUT you must **submit your assignments for the DUE DATE for the lab you are ENROLLED in**
+You can attend ANY lab, BUT you must **submit your assignments for the DUE DATE for the lab you are ENROLLED in.**

 ### Lab Grading

 * **5/5** if the lab is **Completed**.
 Mistakes are totally fine, as long as there's work for all problems
 * **(1-4)/5** partial completion with **1/5** corresponding to a **20%** completion and **4/5** corresponding to a **80%** completion
 * **0/5** if there's **no work = no credit!**
 * **YOU NEED TO TURN IN ALL THE LABS TO PASS THE COURSE !**

 ### Attendance